A form of Double Standard (though probably one of the most justified).

 Eddie Gossling put it simply:

-"Some people wonder why black people can say the N-word and white people can't.
-And I think it's because we haven't always used it correctly in the past.
+"Some people wonder why black people can say the N-word and white people can't, and I think it's because we haven't always used it properly in the past.
+Yeah, we got a little bossy with it.
 Our N-word privileges have been revoked."

 In Rifts' Underseas, members of the Amphib race (humanoid mutants with fish- or frog-like features) are sometimes teased with names like "Froggy" or "Fish Face" as children.
 But since Amphibs have been accepted in Tritonian society since before the Great Cataclysm, it's treated as no big deal, and something that the kids eventually outgrow.
 In other words, Tritonia has F-Word Privileges.